alextanhongpin/architecture-decision-records/backend/012-use-metrics.md

 Not having monitoring is like people blindly crossing the road without looking at the traffic light.
 Most of the time you will end up alive, but not always.

+## Errors

+While it is useful to track error rate as metrics, it still cannot replace the usefulness of logging.
+Both is essential to track and mitigate errors in production.

+Metrics can be used to create alerts, and then logs can be traced at the exact time range to search for the issue.